manelpuig/VScode_Arduino_ESP32/2_Programs.md

 - SparkFunMPU9250-DMP (IMU_read1.ino)
 - MPU9250 by hideakitai (IMU_read2.ino)

+For the second library you have to install it:
+- Press crtl+shift+p
+- type Arduino and select "library manager"
+- type MPU9250 and select the one from hideakitai
+- install

 We propose you some sample programs to review the communication performances using:
 - Bluetooth
 - WiFi